Vaidehi1645/Vaidehi1645/README.md

-# Hi, I'm Vaidehi Hirani 👋
+# Hi,👋 I'm Vaidehi Hirani

 ### AI Developer | Specializing in Agentic AI & Full-Stack Systems
 I am a final-year B.Tech CSE student at Navrachana University with a passion for building autonomous agents and integrating AI into real-world applications.
 Currently working as a Full-Stack Intern at Digikentro.